As part of our Dementia Research Leaders programme, we offer opportunities for training and skills development.

 - The University of Bristol runs a Science Communications Masterclass every 6-9 months.

 - Sense about Science run free workshops for early career researchers to learn how to talk to the public and the media about their research.
-In 2016, the workshops will be running in London, Manchester, Warwick and Glasgow.

 - The Royal Society runs a host of different communications and media training opportunities for researchers with an associated fee.